Rural Promising Practices

 - Customer Satisfaction – The approach demonstrated Veteran, provider, partner and caregiver satisfaction.

-To support the adoption of the Rural Promising Practices, VRHRC staff provide mentored implementation to help new sites establish the program through training, supporting documents, ongoing technical consultation and initial funding through the Office of Rural Health.
+To support the adoption of the Rural Promising Practices, VRHRC staff provide mentored implementation to help new sites establish the program through training, supporting documents, ongoing technical consultation and initial funding through ORH.

-VA Medical Centers interested in implementing an ORH Rural Promising Practice should contact the Veteran Rural Health Resource Center Lead associated with each initiative listed below.
+VA medical centers interested in implementing an ORH Rural Promising Practice should contact the VRHRC lead associated with each initiative listed below.

 The following Rural Promising Practices are in place in various VA sites of care throughout the country:

-- Remote, Telephone-based Delivery of Cardiac Rehabilitation (Lead: VRHRC Iowa City, Iowa)
+- Remote, Home-Based Delivery of Cardiac Rehabilitation one-page overview

-- Using Clinical Video Telehealth to Care for Rural Veterans with Multiple Sclerosis (Lead: VRHRC Togus, Maine)
+- Clinical Video Telehealth for Multiple Sclerosis one-page overview

-- Telehealth Collaborative Care for Rural Veterans with HIV Infection (Lead: VRHRC Iowa City, Iowa)
+Telehealth Collaborative Care for Rural Veterans with HIV Infection uses video telehealth to deliver HIV specialty care to rural Veterans.

-In addition to Rural Promising Practices that offer mentored implementation support, the Office of Rural Health offers additional Rural Promising Practices that can be implemented directly without additional support.
+In addition to Rural Promising Practices that offer mentored implementation support, ORH offers additional Rural Promising Practices that can be implemented directly without additional support.